 UK Stocks-Factors to watch on Nov 4

-Nov 4 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 46 points higher at 5,833 on Wednesday, according to financial bookmakers.
+Nov 4 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 46 points higher at 5,833 on Wednesday, according to financial bookmakers, with futures down 0.90% ahead of cash market open.

-* BP: British oil major BP BP.L is close to selling its central London headquarters for about 250 million pounds ($325.28 million)as the coronavirus pandemic has forced the company to cut costs, the Financial Times reported.
+* MARKS AND SPENCER: British retailer Marks and Spencer MKS.L slumped to a first-half loss, the first in its 94 years as a publicly listed company, after clothing sales were hammered by the COVID-19 pandemic.

-* UK REGULATOR: The British government is in talks with U.S. data analytics company Palantir Technologies Inc PLTR.N in an attempt to strengthen its test-and-trace program for COVID-19, the Financial Times reported.
+* PROVIDENT FINANCIAL: Doorstep lender Provident Financial Plc PFG.L said collection performance in its home credit business has now aligned with pre-coronavirus levels, with the company on track to meet market expectations for the year.

 * GOLD: Gold fell as the dollar strengthened after U.S. President Donald Trump grabbed an early lead in the key state of Florida, muddying the path for his Democratic rival Joe Biden.